asartawi/fifa-18-task/README.md

-# countriesAndContinent
+This is Spring boot project which was implemeted to provide API which read country and return its continent.
+To implement the following requirments:

+API part:
+1- Build API to search for a country and returns its continent.
+Use this gist for reference: https://gist.github.com/nobuti/3816985, if you have any questions about this please don’t hesitate to ask.
+This API should be able to return a list of countries paginated over 10 results per page.
+2- Please deploy your API to heroku and provide us with both GIT and heroku link of it.
+USING CICD is preferred.
+****The API implemented to be used in spark park****

+RESTFULL API USAGE:

-The Spring project provide rest-api to search for any country and return its continent.
+1- The rest-api to search for any country and return its continent.

 http://localhost:8080/countries/Italy